FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 **Slave station number**:ModbusTCP slave station number to be connected;

 **Communication period**: The period (ms) when the robot ModbusTCP master station inquires about the slave station status, which only affects the update speed of the slave station register data on the ModbusTCP Settings page, but does not affect the speed of reading or writing the ModbusTCP slave station register value in the lua program of the user.

+**Timeout Period**: When using the ModbusTCP read/write interface for operations, if the system fails to establish a connection after exceeding the timeout period, it will report a Modbus not connected error.
+Unit: ms, valid range: 100-60000.

 .. image:: coding/166.png
    :width: 6in